prince-vishwakarma-cs/slack-messaging/README.md

 ### Schedule a Message

 Schedule a message to post 1 minute in the future (default).
-If desired, you can modify `src/utils/time.js` to adjust scheduling logic.
+If desired, you can pass time in minutes after message.

 ```bash
 node index.js schedule "This message will appear in one minute" < minutes >